cmichelenstrofer/.github/.github/ISSUE_TEMPLATE/🚀-feature-request.md

 ---

-## 🚨 Checklist
+## Feature Request
-- [ ] A clear and concise description of the proposed feature.
+[A clear and concise description of the proposed feature.
 What's the problem being addressed?
-Have you considered any alternative solutions?
+Have you considered any alternative solutions? ]

-- [ ] Whether you are interested in leading or helping with the development of this feature.
+## Interested in leading or helping with the development of this feature?

-## Feature Request
+- [ ] 🚀 Yes!
+I can lead the development of this feature.
+- [ ] 🤪 Hmmm.... maybe?
+Let's talk.
+- [ ] 👀 Nope!
+Wouldn't know where to start.